To interview one of our experts, please use our contact form and someone will respond to you promptly.

 Chelsea Ebin is a Visiting Assistant Professor at Rollins College in Winter Park, FL.
 Her dissertation examined how conservative Catholics and Protestants formed an enduring coalition and mobilized throughout the latter half of the twenty-first century.
 She is now working to expand this work to incorporate a fuller analysis of how race and gender played into the construction of a conservative Christian identity that was premised on victimhood and to look more closely at how the Religious Right utilized prefigurative politics.
 Ebin has also written about religious freedom and competing rights claims, and the danger these claims pose to the rights of historically marginalized groups.
 Most recently, she has begun investigating how conservative white women’s political ideologies are informed by discourses of white and male supremacy.
 Ebin received her Ph.D. in Politics from the New School for Social Research in 2018.

-Greta Jasser is a PhD student at the Center for the Study of Democracy, and a Georg-Christoph-Lichtenberg-Fellow at the Institute for Political Science at Leuphana University Lüneburg.
-Her PhD analyses US far-right online networks across webpages, social media, alt-tech platforms and.
-She is particularly interested in young movements like the alt-right, their ideological syncretism and the cross-fertilization with misogynist groups and male supremacism.
+Greta Jasser is a PhD student at the Leuphana University Lüneburg.
+Her thesis analyses US far-right online networks across webpages, social media and alt-tech platforms.
+She is particularly interested in far-right and misogynist ideologies, networks and movement innovations.

 Annie Kelly is a Ph.D. student researching the impact of digital cultures on anti-feminism and the far right.
 Her work examines digital influence and gendered performance as political processes in new media.
 Her writing has appeared in Soundings journal and The New York Times.